solita/solita.github.com/_posts/2024-07-22-the-x-files.md

 of build systems when one does not have to fear if changing the pipeline code breaks something.
 Building robust validation is much easier with a proper programming language.

-Mage also gives us a clear interface in case we forget what our targets do:
+Mage also gives us a clear helper in case we forget what our targets do:

 ```terminal
 $ mage -l